BaguaSys/tutorials/src/launch.md

 # Run

-Bagua has a built-in module `bagua.distributed.launch` to launch jobs, which has similar usage with Pytorh `torch.distributed.launch`.
+Bagua use a built-in module `bagua.distributed.launch` to launch jobs, which has similar usage with Pytorh `torch.distributed.launch`.

 The following shows how to start distributed training on single node and multiple nodes.